UniMath/agda-unimath/src/elementary-number-theory/integer-fractions.lagda.md

 ### The standard equivalence relation on integer fractions

-Two integer fractions `a/b` and `c/d` are said to be equivalent if they satisfy
+Two integer fractions `a/b` and `c/d` are said to be equivalent if they satisfy the equation

 ```text
   ad ＝ cb.